jdyke/jdyke/README.md

 ## :lock: Project Lockdown :lock:
 [![Project Lockdown](./img/project_lockdown.png)](https://github.com/ScaleSec/project_lockdown)

 Project Lockdown is a collection of automated remediation Cloud Functions designed to react to unsecure resource creations or configurations.
 Project Lockdown is meant to be deployed in a GCP environment and has the capabilities to monitor and remediate across your entire Organization hierarchy in a matter of seconds.

 ## :robot: GCP Organization Policy Bot :robot:
 [![org policy bot](./img/org_policy_bot.png)](https://github.com/ScaleSec/gcp_org_policy_notifier)

 The GCP Organization Policy bot is a 100% serverless tool that analyzes GCP Organization Policies for updates and then posts to a slack channel as well as the Twitter handle [@gcporgpolicybot](https://twitter.com/gcporgpolicybot).

 ## :cloud: Terraform AWS Service Control Policy Suite :cloud:
 [![Terraform AWS SCP](./img/terraform_aws_scp.png)](https://github.com/ScaleSec/terraform_aws_scp)

 This repo is a collection of AWS Service Control Policies (SCPs) written in Hashicorp Terraform.
 Areas of coverage include AWS best practices and compliance frameworks such a ISO, SOC, PCI, HIPAA, and FedRAMP.

 ## :man_dancing: GCP Service Account Lister :man_dancing:
-[![GCP Service Account Lister](./img/github_banner.png)](https://github.com/ScaleSec/gcp_sa_lister) Crawls your GCP Organization and returns service accounts that have not been used in the past 90 days based on GCP Recommender Service Account Insight [findings](https://cloud.google.com/iam/docs/managing-insights).
+[![GCP Service Account Lister](./img/github_banner.png)](https://github.com/ScaleSec/gcp_sa_lister)

+This script crawls your GCP Organization and returns service accounts that have not been used in the past 90 days based on GCP Recommender Service Account Insight [findings](https://cloud.google.com/iam/docs/managing-insights).

 ## :key: GCP API Key Lister :key:
-[![GCP API Key Lister](./img/github_logo.png)](https://github.com/ScaleSec/gcp_api_key_inventory) This script will inventory your entire GCP Organization's API keys and create two files: `key_dump.json` and `keys.csv` that contain all of your API keys.
+[![GCP API Key Lister](./img/github_logo.png)](https://github.com/ScaleSec/gcp_api_key_inventory)

+This script will inventory your entire GCP Organization's API keys and create two files: `key_dump.json` and `keys.csv` that contain all of your API keys.

 ## :detective: GCP Event Threat Detection Remediator :detective:
 [![GCP ETD Remediator](./img/github_gcp.png)](https://github.com/ScaleSec/gcp_threat_detection_auto_remediation)

 This repo contains all you need to begin automating remediations for GCP Event Threat Detection findings.

 ## :framed_picture:	AWS Compliance SCP Lister :framed_picture: